 Dozens of governments are adopting means to limit the activities of NGOs and impede their access to foreign funds.
 Beijing, for example, just passed a law that restricts the activities of foreign NGOs and subjects them to police investigation.
 Unfortunately, the Chinese communist party is just one of many governments to do so.
 Indeed, this law is part of a robust, international trend of similar legislation implemented by politicians that fear the interference of foreigners as well as civil society’s unprecedented capacity to mobilize — which is due in part to new technologies.

 Members of the Ariadne-IHRFG Donor Working Group on Cross-Border Philanthropy, including Fund staff David B. Mattingly and Poonam Joshi, discuss the worrying trend around the world of legislation that puts restrictions on funding and narrows the space for civil society organizations.

-The Fund supports nearly fifty organizations through its South Asia program in India.
-Working in such vast and complex contexts has required the Fund to build a strategy based on on-the-ground research and to support organizations that are working on the most cutting-edge issues.
-India faces several human rights challenges: corruption is entrenched, women’s rights […]
+The Fund supports over 35 organizations through its South Asia program in India.
+Working in such a vast and complex context has required the Fund to build a strategy based on on-the-ground research and to support organizations that are working on the most cutting-edge issues.
+With the Fund’s support, our grantees have advocated for stronger […]